BandarenkaDaniil/SLList/README.md

 Here you found last element, but you need to redirect previous Node "next" field to NULL. because of list is singly-linked, you cannot address previous Node

+To resolve it I use a sentinel in the list's begin.
+Sentinel is an empty Node containing nothing.
+It provides me an opportunity to use code:

 ```C
 struct Node *temp = source_list->head;